 I’ve said it before, and I’ll say it again: acoustic foam is an excellent soundproofing tool.
 Although it doesn’t do much to block sound from leaving a room, it definitely stops it from bouncing around it.
-So since I’ve already written about acoustic foam and other types of acoustic panels before, I’ve decided to review some of the best bass traps I’ve found.
+So since I’ve already written about acoustic foam and other types of sound-absorbing panels before, I’ve decided to review some of the best bass traps I’ve found.
 And after my reviews, I’ll also include some tips on where you can put these bass traps and how you can set them up.

-But before we get to any of that, let’s talk about what acoustic foam bass traps are and how they can help the sound quality in a room.
+But before we get to any of that, let’s talk about what bass traps are and how they can help the sound quality in a room.
 After that, I’ll present a short shopping guide before we get into the reviews.
 So let’s begin!

 As you’re probably aware, bass traps belong to the same category of soundproofing products as acoustic foam panels.
 There are usually several layers of materials making up a bass trap: